tsujan/Arqiver/README.md

 ## Credits:

-Arqiver is forked from lumina-archiver, belonging to Lumina (<https://github.com/lumina-desktop/lumina>).
+Arqiver was started from lumina-archiver, belonging to Lumina (<https://github.com/lumina-desktop/lumina>).

 ## Screenshot